nathanyarnold/rIframe/README.md

 Add a <strong>setRatio()</strong> method, that will allow you to manually set the ratio of an element instead of scraping it from the DOM.

 Add <strong>pause()</strong> and <strong>unpause()</strong> methods, to let you manually stop resizing from happening on resize events.

+Find some way to specifically prevent an iframe from being added to the plugin.
+Maybe the attribute <em> [data-rIframe-exclude]</em> ??

 Allow ratios to include an offset.
 For example